kaaron22/TriathlonTracker/resources/design-document.md

 U10.
 As a user of Triathlon Tracker, I want to see the total number of workouts by type displayed by default in the landing page, so that I can quickly review my overall workouts without having to search

+U11.
+As a user of Triathlon Tracker, I want to see a complete list of my workout history, so that I can review my total progress from my first workout to my last

 ## 4. Project Scope

 ### 4.1.
 In Scope